Leone25/react-bot/README.md

 # React-bot
-A super simple discord bot thta gives and removes your roles when you react to a message
+A super simple Discord bot that gives and removes your roles when you react to a message.

 ## Features
-- Add roles whenever someone reacts to a certain message with a choosen emoji
+* Add roles whenever someone reacts to a certain message with a choosen emoji
-- Removes roles whenever someone removes a reaction from a certain message with a choosen emoji
+* Removes roles whenever someone removes a reaction from a certain message with a choosen emoji

 ## How to set up
   1. First make sure that you have the latest version of [NodeJS](https://nodejs.org/en/) installed.